Painting Tours in the South West of France

 The Suite: It has 2 bedrooms, one with one double bed and a smaller one with a single bed.
 They both share a bathroom, a living room and a big outdoor terrace with view.
-In addition, it shares an additional living room with the apartment located on the second floor.
+In addition, it shares an additional living room with the apartment located on the same floor (second floor).
 The room with the double bed is $4,190 by Jan 31st, ($4,390 after Jan 31st) and the room with the single bed is $3,990 by Jan 31st, ($4,190 after Jan 31st).

 To Make Your Reservation for a French Escapade Tour please follow the steps below and review our Cancellation Policy:

 Send us an e-mail to check availability.
 Include the dates you are interested in (not just the destination since we do have several workshops at the same location) and the number of people you will be reserving a spot for.